mlagisz/survey_EcoEvo_societies_DEI/README.md

 ![Tentative timeline](SORTEE2024_project_timeline.png)

 ## 🚉 Current status
-EOIs and draft protocol.
+Data collected.
+Preliminary data analyses.

 ## 🚀 Protocol
-Final protocol will be publicly archived on OSF at [LINK to be added].
+Final protocol will be publicly archived on [OSF](https://osf.io/8465y) with [DOI](https://doi.org/10.17605/OSF.IO/8465Y).

 ## 🚚 Supporting information
 Supporting information for this project will be publicly available at [LINK to be added].